When chants become crimes: Borussia Dortmund fans fined for defamatory songs | DW | 03.06.2019

 Backed by a majority shareholder, Hoffenheim have outspent traditional German clubs who are still bound by the 50+1 rule in their rise up the leagues, while majority ownership also allows for more efficient, corporate decision-making structures which would otherwise be hampered by a voting membership.

-While the club's success is welcomed by the 28,000 fans who fill the PreZero Arena on the A6 autobahn, supporters elsewhere feel that every place in the pyramid occupied by a club like Hoffenheim robs a more traditional club with a bigger fanbase of theirs, and the protests can cross the line.
-Cologne supporters, for example, during a game in April 2017, depicted the 79-year-old's mother as a prostitute and labelled his father a Nazi.
+While the club's success is welcomed by the 28,000 fans who fill the PreZero Arena on the A6 autobahn, supporters elsewhere feel that every place in the pyramid occupied by a club like Hoffenheim robs a more traditional club with a bigger fan base of theirs, and the protests can cross the line.
+Cologne supporters, for example, during a game in April 2017, depicted the 79-year-old's mother as a prostitute and labeled his father a Nazi.

 As distasteful as the insults undoubtedly are, Hopp has usually tended to brush them off or ignore them.
 He enjoys a great deal of good will in his native Rhein-Neckar region in south-western Germany, a result of his extensive charitable work and philanthropy.
 His father, Emil, was indeed a member of the Nazi SA in the 1930s, a fact Hopp himself has never denied, instead supporting research into the area's national socialist past.